freitasgouvea/sushiswap-scripts/README.md

 LP_TOKEN_ADDRESS=//address of ERC20 to be staked
 REWARDER_TOKEN_ADDRESS=//address of ERC20 to be rewarded
-REWARDER_MULTIPLIER=//number used in reward calculation(see full contract) LP_ALOC_POINT=//amount of reward to distribute per block
+REWARDER_MULTIPLIER=//number used in reward calculation(see full contract) REWARDER_AMOUNT_TO_MINT=//amount of tokens to be minted to reward contract LP_ALOC_POINT=//amount of reward to distribute per block
 ```